 Viral infections that infect the heart or coronary artery disease are major causes of cardiomyopathy.
-The disease also can be the result of another disease or its treatment, such as complex congenital heart defects, nutritional deficiencies, uncontrollably fast heart rhythms and certain types of chemotherapy.
+The disease also can be the result of another disease or its treatment, such as complex congenital heart defects, nutritional deficiencies, uncontrollably fast heart rhythms, Duchenne muscular dystrophy and certain types of chemotherapy.
 When cardiomyopathy is a genetic condition, it is caused by abnormalities in genes or chromosomes at birth.
 The cause of cardiomyopathy also can be unknown.

 Symptoms include fatigue, difficulty breathing, weight gain, swelling and chest pain.
 Cardiomyopathy can result in heart failure.
 In some cases, an individual may have no symptoms, but the disease will be detected on an abnormal echocardiogram or a cardiac MRI.